markhartel/pwtc.com/wp-content/plugins/content-aware-sidebars/readme.txt

 > [Complete control for your custom sidebars](https://dev.institute/wordpress/sidebars-pro/?utm_source=readme&utm_medium=referral&utm_content=title&utm_campaign=cas):
 >
 > * Priority Email Support
-> * Widget Revisions
+> * Automatic Widgets Backup
 > * Display sidebars on URLs + wildcards
 > * Display sidebars on content from any day, month, year
 > * Display sidebars in select time ranges on given days
 > * Sidebar Visibility for Roles and Guests
-> * 1-click Sidebar Activation
+> * Duplicate Sidebars & Sidebar Conditions
+> * Disable Widgets
-> * Sync Widgets on Theme Switch
+> * Sync Sidebar Widgets on Theme Switch
 > * [and more...](https://dev.institute/wordpress/sidebars-pro/features/?utm_source=readme&utm_medium=referral&utm_content=more&utm_campaign=cas)
 >
-> Install the free version and upgrade at any time directly from the admin panel via [Freemius](http://freemius.com/)!
+> You can upgrade at any time directly and securely from your Admin Dashboard via [Freemius](http://freemius.com/)!

 ####More Information